Bible Reading: Mark 14:66-72

 “That man is definitely one of them!”
 Peter denied it again.
 Mark 14:69-70

-We each make choices many times a day about being bold or bashful with our faith.
-A friend of yours needs a Christian friend to pray and give biblical advice.
-Do you say anything?
-Or some Christians at your school want you to join them in praying around the flagpole.
-Do you let yourself be spotted as part of the group?
+Know it or not, your identity as a believer in Christ is called into question almost daily.
+A friend of yours messes up and needs a Christian friend to pray and give biblical advice-Do you say anything?
+A representative of a cult wants you to take their literature-Do you share Jesus?
+Or a group of Christians at your school wants you to join them in sponsoring a Christian band at a campus outreach-Do you let yourself be spotted as part of the group?

-PRAY: Lord, we face situations almost every day that tempt us to shrink from admitting we know you.
-Make us fearless and bold.
+PRAY: Lord, I face situations almost every day that tempt me to shrink from admitting I know you.
+Make me fearless and bold.